+August is Gastroparesis Awareness Month!
+Gastroparesis is a disorder in which there is a delay in emptying your stomach; food moves too slowly or even stops moving altogether.
 Dr. Dyer Heintz is a Pediatric Gastroenterologist working at Dell Children’s Medical Center in Austin, Texas.
-I had the wonderful opportunity of meeting with Dr. Heintz, who took time out of his busy schedule, to talk about gastroparesis and his life as a pediatric subspecialist.
+We had the wonderful opportunity of talking with Dr. Heintz about Gastroparesis and his life as a pediatric subspecialist.
 Here’s what he said:

-What is your routine like on a daily basis?
+What is your daily routine as a pediatric gastroenterologist?

 In our office, we split call.
 We take call for a week at a time, day and night.
-During the day, when we are on call, we may see one or two patients in the clinic, but most of our time is spent at the hospitals.
-We cover Dell Children’s Medical Center, hospitals that have NICUs and another with a small pediatric unit.
+During the day, when we are on call, we may see one or two patients in the clinic, but we spend most of our time at the hospitals.
+We cover Dell Children’s Medical Center, hospitals that have NICUs, and one hospital with a small pediatric unit.
 At night, we answer phone calls from parents and the emergency rooms.
 Occasionally, we get calls where children have swallowed a battery, or coin, or something else.
 It feels as though it always happens at two in the morning.
 We will then go in to perform a procedure to remove the foreign body.

 The other times we run a clinic.
-It is normal clinic hours, from 8 AM to 5 PM.
+It is regular clinic hours, from 8 AM to 5 PM.
 During this time, we approximate sixteen to twenty patients a day.

 Is gastroparesis a common condition that you tend to see as a physician?